DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```
 bash ./scripts/merge_replace_IS.sh -g fixed_genomes.fasta -i blastIS30_IS1252_in_HOU503_32genomes_out.txt -e 7000 -m 200 -s "on"
 ```
-Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters were used for generating kmers.
-Here, we use the kmer generation tool fsm-lite to generate kmers from genomes in directory /ext100_merge3_ISreplaced_genomes.
+Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters were used for generating kmers and unitigs.
+Here, we use the kmer generation tool fsm-lite and unitig generation tool unitig-caller to generate kmers and unitigs from genomes in directory /ext100_merge3_ISreplaced_genomes.
 ```
 cd ./ext100_merge3_ISreplaced_genomes